cosmos/gravity-bridge/spec/design_a.md

 #### mint(address to, uint64 value, bytes token, bytes chain, /*bytes32 nonce,*/ uint8[] v, bytes32[] r, bytes32[] s)

 Mints 1:1 backed credit for atoms/photons.
+Called by the relayers.

 * order of the signature variables(`v`, `r`, and `s`) must be same with internal variable `Validator[] validators`
 * nil signature is represented by `0` on `v[i]`